SUB&SUB · Docs

 Cost Thinking tokens count as output tokens for billing — higher effort = more output tokens = a bigger bill on the same prompt.
 The per-token rate doesn't change.

-Heads-up The OpenAI protocol also defines 'minimal', but our pool's models reject it: "'minimal' is not supported with this model".
+Heads-up The OpenAI protocol also defines 'minimal', but the models on this relay reject it: "'minimal' is not supported with this model".
 Stick to the five values above.

 Streaming